-Join Kevin Skoglund for an in-depth discussion in this video Security through obscurity, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Security through obscurity, part of Programming Foundations: Web Security.

 …Security through obscurity is our next core security principle.…It has a nice rhyme to it.…Is it harder to break into a safe with the lights on or with the lights off?…And do you think it would be easier if a safe cracker…knew the brand and model of the safe than if they didn't?…Or how about if they couldn't see the numbers on the dial as they turned it.…These are the basic ideas behind security through obscurity.…The less information you give out the better.…More information…benefits hackers.…Hackers rely on exposed information and feedback from their actions.…